Space Talk

 LSC's Jennifer Chalsty Planetarium, the biggest planetarium in America, is the ideal venue for today’s working astronomers to share their pursuit of answers to the Big Unanswered Questions of the universe, from the secrets of black holes, to life on other planets, to the mysteries of dark matter, and beyond.

-Each Space Talk kicks off an LSC After Dark 21+ adult evening, when the Center is open late for smoking cocktails, festive food, mind-blowing conversation, lawn games, more planetarium shows, and four floors of awesome exhibitions and experiences.
+Each Space Talk kicks off an LSC After Dark adult evening for guests 18 and up, when the Center is open late for festive food, mind-blowing conversation, lawn games, music and dancing, more planetarium shows, and four floors of awesome exhibitions and experiences.
 Don’t miss the fun!

 SpaceTalk banner_upcoming dates.png